MINIMUM REQUIREMENTS TO PLAY IN DIVISIONS TWO & BELOW

 Enough car parking for players and match officials must be available either within the ground or immediately adjacent to the ground.

-Clubs must make suitable provision for disabled access to the ground and social areas.
+Clubs should make suitable provision for disabled access to the ground and social areas.